 - i.
 Attending class in person is a good thing. - ii.
-Lessons will generally be available online: - For when you are sick and unable to attend class $\bigotimes$ . - For when you want to review a lesson3. - For when you can't (or don't want to) make it to class (2). - For when face-to-face class is cancelled because I am sick or otherwise unable to teach (?). - iii.
+Lessons will generally be available online: - For when you are sick and unable to attend class \(\omega \). - For when you want to review a lesson \circ . - For when you can't (or don't want to) make it to class - For when face-to-face class is cancelled because I am sick or otherwise unable to teach 2. - iii.
 Assessments, exams, and discussion seminars must be attended face-to-face.
 Plan accordingly.
-These cannot be completed remotely. - iv.
-Because assessments must be completed in person, one score is dropped.
+These cannot be completed remotely.1 - iv.
+Because assessments must be completed in person, one score will be dropped if your attendance score is at least 60%.
 Special circumstances can be addressed on a case-by-case basis.